 - Instructional Materials involves faculty applying universal design for learning principles, creating or using accessible web sites and electronic course materials, identifying textbooks early, etc.

-The ATI affects you if you teach courses, design or manage web sites, and/or purchase E&IT products or services.
-Ensuring accessibility of Cal Poly’s E&IT environment is an ongoing, shared responsibility that requires collaboration among faculty, staff, students and administration.
+The ATI affects you if you teach courses, design or manage web sites, and/or purchase Information and Communication Technology (ICT) products or services.
+Ensuring accessibility of Cal Poly’s Information and Communication (ICT) environment is an ongoing, shared responsibility that requires collaboration among faculty, staff, students and administration.
 Cal Poly is committed to demonstrating continuous improvement as part of a multi-year phased implementation.